wdxtub/WDXpeak/Project/wkk/thesis-proposal.md

 For natural language processing, with the help of NLTK[9], I modified the processing pipeline to handle Chinese(NLTK originally not support Chinese) to extract useful information from the user's notes.

 Now that we have the selected daily information that will be merged into the note application and the important information from the notes, lots of applications can be done on this basis.
 I'll make a book recommender system as an example.
 Based on tags[10] and collaborative filtering[11], it will recommend related books from user's notes to help people extend their range of knowledge.

+All these information, on one hand will be the trainging data for the personal knowledge graph, on the other side will be classified using the same knowledge graph.
+When some of the keywords match the specific nodes in the knowledge graph, the probabilities begin to accumulate from the leaves to the root and give the final classification result.
+Also, based on the different relations among different nodes, several recommendation can be given too.

 These three parts improves the effectvieness of three main PIM processes(get/retrieve, understand/analyze and connect/organize) with an unified and easy-to-use program that can also be integrated with other services(such as github/dropbox) easily.